EATING TOO MUCH:

-The Fix: If you have no idea how much you’re eating, you should check out the nutrition labels to evaluate serving size.
-Also, there are many applications for your smart phone that will help you calculate how much protein, fat and carbohydrates you consume to reach your goal!
+The Fix: If you have no idea how much you’re eating, you should check out the nutrition labels to evaluate the serving size.
+Also, there are many applications for your smartphone that will help you calculate how much protein, fat and carbohydrates you consume to reach your goal!
 Many foods that we think are individual servings are actually two or even three portions.
 Try to use your hand for measuring!

 EATING TOO LITTLE:

 This is not so obvious.
 If you want to lose fat, the first rational step is to cut your calorie intake.
 The more calories you cut, the more fat you lose ‘but this is’t always true.
 Cutting your calories to extremes may work for a while, but over time your metabolism will slow and your body will switch to starvation mode.
 If that’s not bad enough, when your body is in a severe calorie deficit for an extended period of time, it can start to use your hard-earned muscle as fuel, in a process known as catabolism.

 The Fix: As a general suggestion drop your calories no lower than 20% below your maintenance level and staying around a 10% deficit is even better.
 Try to eat 5 times a day, but controlled portions and adequate protein intake.